dkaslovsky/textnote/README.md

 ## Configuration
 While textnote is intended to be extremely lightweight, it is also designed to be highly configurable.
 In particular, the template (sections, headers, date formats, and whitespace) for generating notes can be customized as desired.
+One might wish to configure headers and section titles for markdown compatibility or change date formats to match regional convention.

 Configuration is read from the `$TEXTNOTE_DIR/.config.yml` file and individual configuration parameters can be overridden with [environment variables](#environment-variable-overrides).

 ### Defaults